RAIRLab/Peirce-My-Heart/README.md

 /src/ : source code for the application

-/tests/ : vitest compatible .test.ts files that are run and must be passed before all pushes to main
+/tests/ : vitest compatible .test.ts files that are run on commits and must be passed before all merges to master

 /.eslintignore : list of .js and .ts files the linter shouldn't look at

 /.eslintrc.json : config for the linter, which catches semantic errors in your typescript code.

 /.gitignore : list of files and folders shouldn't be uploaded with git version control

+/.npmignore : list of the files NPM shouldn't peep

 /.prettierrc.js : config for prettier, which catches syntactic errors in your typescript code.